 The Right Issue of Shares: Definition

 A rights issue is a kind of fundraising that enables a business to raise more money from the individual investors it has added since becoming public.
 This is accomplished by giving current shareholders the prior right to purchase newly issued firm shares at a discount to the stock’s market value at the time the shares are made available.
 These writings are addressed to shareholders based on their proportionate ownership of shares.
-They are granted a certain number of rights in accordance with the quantity of shares they own.
+They are granted a certain number of rights in accordance with the number of shares they own.

 Why Do Businesses Take Up the Right Issues?